ThirteenIce2973/Three-Musketeers/README.md

 - The template is derived from <i>`Github huniko519/Eoorox-Gaming-Esport-HTML`</i>, has been developed and modified for the second time.
 It uses mouse icons and particle effects extracted from <i>`CSDN`</i>, and has open source licenses.<br>

 -  The site currently only supports Simplified Chinese.
-Sure, you can also use a translator, although sometimes the results may not be very satisfactory, but it is quite useful. &nbsp;:)<br><br>
+Sure, you can also use a translator, although sometimes the results may not be very satisfactory, it is quite useful. &nbsp;:)<br><br>
 [![Index Preview](img/blog/inner_b1.webp "Index")](https://tmes.eu.org/)